From adjunct to wort, an easy to understand craft beer glossary that will have you educating the bartender.

 blue shirts and long aprons serve up your brew, and they'll keep bringing them to you until you put your coaster over your glass.

 Lager-the newest of the two beer styles (if you call the 15th century new), lagers are brewed with bottom fermenting yeast.
 Lagers are brewed in colder temperatures with a longer brewing period of months, as opposed to weeks for ales.
-Lagers are more crisp and clean, not as complex as ales; most American favorites are considered light lagers.
+Lagers are more crisp and clean, not as complex as ales.
+Most American old school favorites are considered light lagers.

 Lambic-A wheat beer brewed in Brussels, Belgium.
 It is naturally fermented by wild yeast exclusive to this area, so true lambics can only come from Beligium.
 With hundreds of different yeast strains in the air at any given time you can be sure the taste of these beers will vary greatly.